sruthisharma88/Insurance_claims_fraud_detection/README.md

 ## 📌 Future Work
 - Integration with **telematics data** & **image-based fraud detection (CV models)**
 - Deployment as a **microservice** in insurance claim systems
 - Expansion into **geospatial fraud mapping** for regional analysis
+- ⚡ While this project focuses on vehicle insurance, the fraud detection framework is **expandable to other domains** such as **credit card fraud, loan default risk, and broader financial fraud analytics**.

 ---